Threshold-360/secret-loader/README.md

 ### From the command line

-From another project: (TODO verify this is how it works)
+From another project:
 ```
 npx @threshold-360/secret-loader
 ```

-From within this project (for testing purposes)
+You can technically omit `@threshold-360/`, but it's safer to leave it in.

+If you want to test this command locally from within this project, you can run it using the following:
 ```
 npx .
 ```